 More than 150 student organizations are recognized by Cleveland State University.
 They provide students with opportunities for co-curricular involvement, leadership development and social networking.
 Organizations invite students to participate in academic, professional, recreational, service and social activities hosted on campus for their benefit.
 Organizations are open to all students, and the Department of Student Life will assist in establishing new organizations.
 Other exciting developmental opportunities for involvement are available through our Student Leadership Scholarship program, which provides scholarship funds for various leadership positions in some of our General Fee organizations (i.e. Student Government Association, Student Bar Association, Student Media Publications [Cauldron, Vindicator, WCSB 89.3] to name a few).
 Stop by the Student Organization Involvement Fairs, scheduled for both Fall and Spring semesters.
-Pick up a Student Organization Directory in the Department of Student Life.
+Pick up a Student Organization Directory in the Department of Student Life or view our Web site at www.csuohio.edu/studentlife/csi/.